Morse-Rad\'o Theory for Minimal Surfaces: Rad o Functions

 \begin{theorem} Suppose that $F$ and $M$ are as in Theorem~\ref{minimal-surface-theorem}.
 Then \begin{enumerate} \item the set of interior non-critical points of $F|M$ is an open set. \item At each interior non-critical point $p$, the level set $M\cap \{F=F(p)\}$ has a tangent line $\Tan(F|M,p)$, and $\Tan(F|M,p)$ depends continuously on $p$. \end{enumerate} Furthermore, suppose $F_n$ and $M_n$ are a sequence of such examples with $F_n$ converging uniformly to $F$ and $M_n$ converging smoothly to $M$.
 If $p$ is a non-critical point of $F|M$ and if $p_n\in M_n$ converges to $p$, then $p_n$ is non-critical for $F|M_n$ for all sufficiently large $n$, and $\Tan(F_n|M,p_n)$ converges to $\Tan(F|M,p)$. \end{theorem}

 We omit the proof, as it follows easily from standard facts about transversality.
-For example, the last sentence of proof translates to: If $M$ intersects $\{F=F(p)\}$ transversely at $p$, then $M_n$ intersects $\{F_n=F_n(p_n)\}$ transversely at $p_n$ for all sufficiently large $n$, and the tangent line to
+For example, the last sentence of the statement of Theorem~\ref{minimal-tame-theorem} can be reworded as follows: If $M$ intersects $\{F=F(p)\}$ transversely at $p$, then $M_n$ intersects $\{F_n=F_n(p_n)\}$ transversely at $p_n$ for all sufficiently large $n$, and the tangent line to

 at $p_n$ converges to the tangent line to at $p$.

 Theorem~\ref{minimal-tame-theorem} is also true for branched minimal surfaces.
 See Corollary~\ref{branch-tame-corollary}.

 Rad\'o functions with properties~\eqref{tame1} and~\eqref{tame2} in Theorem~\ref{minimal-tame-theorem} are called {\bf tame}.
 (See Definition~\ref{tame-definition}.)
 Tameness implies a number of other nice properties.
 See~\S\ref{tame-section}.
 In particular, we prove an important lower semicontinuity property (Corollary~\ref{lower-semicontinuity-corollary}).
 In the context of Theorem~\ref{minimal-tame-theorem}, it says that the number of interior critical points (i.e., saddles) of $F|M$ (counting multiplicity) is less than or equal to the liminf of the number of interior critical points of $F_n|M_n$ (counting multiplicity).